jmjackson6880/arduino-gaggia-classic-pro/README.md

 ## Warnings & disclaimers

 This project requires at least foundational knowledge of programming, electricity, and microcontrollers.
 Implementing these modifications requires working with dangerous mainline voltages at 110/220 volts and will include the modification of wiring.
-You will need to use your own knwoledge to determine Destroyed electronics, shocks, fires, injury and death are possible.
+You will need to use your own knowledge and experience to determine the best way to make these modifications.
+Destroyed electronics, shocks, fires, injury and death are possible.
 Make sure you know what you're doing.

 ## Component to pin mapping